cedarbaum/closingdoors.nyc/README.md

 ### Initial setup

-Currently, this project requires Font Awesome Pro for some of it's icons (see: https://github.com/cedarbaum/closingdoors.nyc/issues/1).
-To configure NPM to pull in the required packages, see: https://fontawesome.com/docs/web/setup/packages#_1-configure-access
+Currently, this project requires Font Awesome Pro for some of its icons (see: https://github.com/cedarbaum/closingdoors.nyc/issues/1).
+To configure NPM to pull in the required packages, [configure access](https://fontawesome.com/docs/web/setup/packages#_1-configure-access).

 ### Building